SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Dashboards/client-dashboard.md

 ---
 id:  client-dashboard
 title: Clients
-sidebar_label: Lesson 1 - Client Dashboards
+sidebar_label: 1.
+Client Dashboards
 sidebar_position: 1
 ---

-## Lesson 1 - Client Dashboards
+## 1. Client Dashboards

 Dashboards are a powerful feature used to quickly support decisions related to a specific client or project.